Stop The Bus And Leave Drama At The Next Stop! Part Two

 To avoid the vicious drama triangle we can use assertiveness, leaving the rescuer, victim and prosecutor roles behind us.
-If assertiveness is unfamiliar territory for you then fear not, the basic principles of assertive behaviour are very straight forward.
+If assertiveness is unfamiliar territory for you then fear not, the basic principles of assertive behavior are very straight forward.
 When being assertive there are four key points to address:

 - Acknowledge what has been said.
 E.g. use statements like ‘I understand’ and ‘I understand what you have said’.